-Role of Wild edible fruits Enhancing rural livelihood
+Role of Wild edible fruits enhancing rural livelihood

 According FG discussants, fruit trees make a variety of contributions to households’ livelihood.
 Direct consumption of the fruit has nutritional benefits while fruit sale is an important source of income particularly for women, children and old men.
-The wild fruit trees provide a range of environmental benefits and contribute to development of permanent wild fruits.
+The wild fruit trees provide a range of environmental benefits and contribute to development of permanent wild fruits.??????

-In this study, Respondents have exposed that wild edible fruit products enhance resilience to drought through different mechanism.
-Respondent also indicated that wild edible fruit could play a great role in enhancing drought impact by enhancing income, serving as a source of food, micro-climate amelioration as well as environmental protection both from wind or rain by conserving soil and water.
+In this study, Respondents have exposed that wild edible fruit products enhance resilience to drought through different mechanism????.
+Respondents also indicated that wild edible fruit could play a great role in enhancing drought impact by enhancing income, serving as a source of food, micro-climate amelioration as well as environmental protection both from wind or rain by conserving soil and water.

 Marketing of Fruit Products

 Marketing of wild fruit products is studied by considering the situation in the district.
 As per the findings of the field visit, marketing of various fruit products such as Zizphusmauritiana, grawiapenicilata, grewiatenaxand grewiavillosa was carried out.
-According to FG discussants signposted to their confab that traditional marketing system is used via users of wild fruit to sell fruit product.
+According to FG discussants signposted to their confab??? that traditional marketing system is used via users of wild fruit to sell fruit product.
 In districts as the FGDs asserted, the local collectors usually interact with farmers on one-to-one basis, either buying from them at the field or at roadsides near villages markets where many fruit user are located.
-Local collectors, Provincial wholesale markets and street market provide the most convenient way that users sell their produce. user respondents in the district generally use to distribute their main fruit crops to collectors 60%, and local markets 40%, These buyers usually supply fruit to larger smuggling market systems, and trade to Somalia and Somali land towns.
+Local collectors, provincial wholesale markets and street market provide the most convenient way that users sell their produce.
+User respondents in the district generally distribute their main fruit crops to collectors (60%) and local markets (40%).
+These buyers usually supply fruit to larger smuggling market systems, and trade to Somalia and Somali land towns.
 This study is consistent with previous study of Bhawat (2017) that fruit farmers in Chanthaburi used traditional markets to sell the fruit products.

-As the FGDs revealed, even though the price is changed in the fruit products through season but the price sold to fruit for the last year is shown in the below.
+As the FGDs revealed, prices of the fruit products change through season.
+The prices of fruit during the last year is shown below.

-Table 8.
+Observation Table No. 8.
 Last year price of the fruits in the districts